Sparse ActionGen: Accelerating Diffusion Policy with Real-time Pruning: Experiments

 \subsection{Experimental Setup}

 \textbf{Models and Benchmarks.} Following the original settings in \DP~\citep{chi2023diffusion}, we select the transformer-based \DPk~(DP-T) for our evaluation.
 The pretrained checkpoints are from source\footnote{https://diffusion-policy.cs.columbia.edu/data/experiments/}.
 In simulation settings, we evaluate \oursk on DP-T across different robot manipulation tasks with three fixed seeds: Lift, Can, Square, Transport, Tool hang, and Kitchen~\citep{gupta2020relay}.
 Demonstration data is sourced from proficient human (PH) and mixed proficient/non-proficient human (MH) teleoperation.
 More details can be found in Appendix~\ref{appendix: more details on the benchmark}.
-In real-world settings, we deploy the acceleration methods in a pick-and-release task.
-The task requires the robot to grasp, pick, and release a cylindrical soft bag.
+In real-world settings, we use a Franka Research 3 robot with a front-view camera.
+We perform 3 tasks: 1) Stack bowls, 2) Insert pen into the holder, 3) Plate the chocolate from the assembly line.
+For each task, 200 demonstrations are collected via teleoperation using Gelllo.

-\textbf{Baselines.} We use the DP-T~\citep{chi2023diffusion} model as our Full Precision baseline.
+\textbf{Baselines.} We use the DP-T~\citep{chi2023diffusion} model as our Full Computation baseline.
 For comparison, we benchmark against leading acceleration methods.
 We reproduce cache-based approaches, including Efficient-VLA~\citep{yang2025efficientvla} and BAC~\citep{ji2025block}.
 We further include DDIM~\citep{song2020denoising}, a sampling-efficient noise scheduler, and Falcon~\citep{chen2025falconfastvisuomotorpolicies}, which accelerates denoising by reusing intermediate noise from previous actions.
 Finally, we evaluate the learning-based methods Streaming Diffusion Policy (SDP)~\citep{høeg2024streamingdiffusionpolicyfast} and Consistency Policy (CP)~\citep{prasad2024consistencydp}, which distills the generation into a few denoising steps via consistency distillation, and L2C~\citep{ma2024learningtocache}, adapted from image generation to our action-generation setting.

-\textbf{Implementation Details.} We conduct the simulation experiments on NVIDIA Tesla V100S 32G GPU, equipped with Intel(R) Xeon(R) Silver 4210 CPU.
-For real-world experiments, we conduct the experiments on Franka Research 3 robot arm with NVIDIA GeForce RTX 4090D 48G.
-The proposed pruner introduces a hyperparameter pruning rate $\rho$, we empirically set it as 91\%.
-The pruner network is trained for $30$ epochs with a batch size of $32$ and a learning rate of $1e^{-4}$.
-We use a training set of $5{,}600$ samples and a validation set of $640$ samples for each simulation task and 150 trajectories collected by Gello for the real-world task.
-We adopt a linear warmup of $4$ steps and apply module-specific weight decay, set as $1e^{-4}$ for the observation encoder, $1e^{-3}$ for the transformer encoder, and $1e^{-5}$ for the three-layer MLP.
-The training process is visualized in Appendix~\ref {appendix:loss curves}.